kubernetes/community/contributors/guide/style-guide.md

 ---
-title: Documentation Style Guide
+title: "Documentation Style Guide"
+weight: 1
+slug: "documentation-style-guide"
 ---

-# Documentation Style Guide

 This style guide is for content in the Kubernetes github [community repository].
 It is an extension of the [Kubernetes documentation style-guide].